SoftwareHeritage/swh-docs/docs/contributing/sphinx.rst

 Lists
 +++++

-All sorts of `lists <http://www.sphinx-doc.org/en/stable/rest.html#lists-and-quote-like-blocks>`_ require an empty line before the first bullet and after the last one, to be properly interpreted as list.
+All sorts of `lists <https://www.sphinx-doc.org/en/stable/rest.html#lists-and-quote-like-blocks>`_ require an empty line before the first bullet and after the last one, to be properly interpreted as list.
-No indentation is required for list elements w.r.t. surrounding text, and line continuations should be indented like the first character after the bullet
+No indentation is required for list elements w.r.t. surrounding text, and line continuations should be indented like the first character after the bullet.

 Bad::